PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 Walking through them one at a time:

-- `model: Model` - This is the read-only state of the model, as caculated by the previous frame (or the initial state).
+- `model: Model` - This is the read-only state of the model, as calculated by the previous frame (or the initial state).
 - `viewModel: ViewModel` - This is the read-only state of the view-model, as caculated by the previous frame (or the initial state).
 - `gameTime: GameTime` - Time information such as frame deltas, all based on the current running time of your game.
 - `globalEvents: List[GlobalEvent]` - `GlobalEvents` only last for one frame, and can only be accessed in the next frame.
 This list then, is all* of the events generated by the previous frame.